 The Pleverete family received a settlement from La Salle University for $7.5 million because the jury found that the school failed to treat Preston’s first concussion properly ultimately resulting in second-impact syndrome.

 The lesson to be learned by the sports community is that second impact syndrome can result in a catastrophic and often fatal brain injury.
 However, the good news is that second impact syndrome is completely preventable.

 Treatment for Second Impact Syndrome

 The treatment for SIS is to stabilize the patient with a special emphasis on airway management.
 Once the CT scan has been completed and the CT scan confirms that there is an increased intracranial pressure, the goal is to “normalize the elevated intracranial pressure by restricting cerebral blood flow or fluid to the brain tissue” (Bahr, R., & Maehlum, S., 2004).
 Possible treatments include hyperventilation, diuresis, fluid restriction, blood pressure control, steroids or surgery when indicated.

-As stated above, second impact syndrome has a high mortality rate in young athletes.
+As stated above, second impact syndrome.
 Patients that survive may suffer from permanent neurological symptoms including impacting the following systems:

 • Cognitive ability

 • Social/emotional interactions

 According to Bahr, R., & Maehlum, S. (2004), the “measurement of intracranial pressure has been linked with prognosis”.
 Patients whose maximum intracranial pressure increases less than 30 mm Hg may have a good recovery.